 Well I made it!
 At last, Yelapa, 12 years since the first time I saw it.
-So far it is living up to the fantasy that I knit about it.
+So far it is living up to the fantasy that I yap about.

 After a 40 minute boat ride, slamming into the rock-like waves, they spit me out onto the new dock in the village.
 I walked up the dock, having no idea where the freak I was going.
 The way I figure it, why start now?
 More fun when you’re not sure of the ending, right?